Skip to main content

 Blood donation: Simple, selfless act to save lives

-It's not often that you have the opportunity to do something simple that can save another person's life.
+It's not often you have the opportunity to do something simple that can save another person's life.
 But that's what occurs every time you donate blood.
 Every blood donation can help save or improve the lives of at least three people.

 How the blood donation process works